 Long gone are the days of solely focusing on customer satisfaction.
 While nearly every company will agree that keeping the customer experience (CX) at the forefront of any business strategy is key to maximizing growth and overall success, it’s certainly no longer the only important factor.
 In recent years, it’s become more widely known, understood, and accepted that high employee engagement correlates to elevated customer satisfaction and gives a boost to many other signifiers of business success.

 Maybe it feels as if your company already has a strong handle on employee experience (EE) and engagement, but the truth is that for many, there’s always room for improvement.
-This is reflected in Gallup’s most recent report on the State of the American Workplace.
 While even more recent surveys show that employee engagement is on the rise, there’s still significant work to be done.
 Gallup’s numbers point to 33% of surveyed employees reporting they are actively engaged, leaving 51% of respondents admitting of disengagement in their place of employment.
 These findings hold weight for businesses, as companies with some of the highest engaged employees enjoyed improvements in several areas, including:

 - A 10% increase in customer satisfaction

 - A 20% increase in sales

 If you’re beginning to think that your company should pivot to focus on EE, here are four trends expected to be huge in 2019.